What Is Copywriting? Who Is a Copywriter?

 Specifically, what market and niche research come down to is the process of getting familiar with the reader’s expectations and needs.
-A copywriter has to adjust content to their level of awareness since both the depth of information and the tone of writing depend on it.
+A copywriter has to adjust content to their level of awareness since both the depth of information and the tone of writing depends on it.
 Luckily, there are many popular copywriting and writing tools to help them succeed in the process.

 Then, a copywriter needs to understand the core motivation that lies at the root of the prospect’s decision tree.
 This motivation is crucial for tailoring a message that resonates with the audience.
 After all, a vast number of purchasing decisions is based on emotions – to engage, a copy has to be able to tug at the reader’s heartstrings as well.

 Still, it’s only the best texts that possess the emotional component.
 Much more importantly, the content has to be relevant enough to provide all the information that a potential customer needs to know.
 In a word, a good copy has to offer clear benefits to the reader.